mshafiqharun/msme/README.md

 # MSME Malaysia
-Official data on employment and productivity of Micro, Small &amp; Medium Enterprises
+Official data on employment and productivity of Micro, Small &amp; Medium Enterprises by Department of Statistics Malaysia (DOSM)